 FUN FACT: We celebrate Earth Day on April 22, not just in the U.S but globally.
 It’s incredible to think that the entire world will be celebrating the health of our planet on the same day.
 Talk about unity!

 And the best part?
 Earth Day activities are fun, build healthy lifelong habits, and also happen to be educational : )

 You can easily participate from home with your kids and grandkids.

 - Visit a national park.
-Even with COVID-related restrictions, many national parks are offering virtual tours.
+Many national parks are now offering virtual tours.
 Why not make the most of staying home?
 You can fly over the Grand Canyon in the morning and look up at the giant trees in Sequoia National Park in the afternoon!
 Pretty cool, right?

-Start a garden or plant a seed jar.
+- Start a garden or plant a seed jar.
 Teach your family about growing things and how good it is for the air and earth.
 BONUS benefit... homegrown fruits and vegetables are so flavorful, your kiddos might even learn to love eating healthy!
-Start growing something with my Eco-friendly Earth Day Gift Box while supplies last; it includes a flower seed pack from Botanical Interests!

 Make a bird feeder.
 Encourage your local feathered friends to visit with fresh birdseed and a birdbath, then make a game out of how many different birds you can identify.

 You can raise awareness at your workplace with a few fun team building activities:

 - Gift each employee a reusable straw or coffee cup to cut down on waste, and challenge them to use one or both for an entire month.